God Will Restore What Was Lost

 In John 14, Jesus proclaimed,

-When God Resurrects a Dream
+When God Restores A Dream

 Joseph was just a teenager when God gave him a dream.
 In it, he saw his family bowing down to him.
 This dream was a sign of the elevation that God was going to bring into his life.